asyncapi/website/pages/docs/tools/index.md

 ## AsyncAPI Tools List

-We have shifted the Tools List to our new Dashboard.
-Haven't you checked it out yet 🤗?
-It's here - [AsyncAPI Tools Dashboard](/tools).
+We have a great list of AsyncAPI Tools in our website.
+Check it out here - [AsyncAPI Tools Dashboard](/tools).

-**Would you like to add your tool to this list?** Here's the new way introduced to add your tool in our Dashboard.
+**Would you like to add your tool to this list?** Here's the way to add your tool in our Dashboard.
 Check the official Documentation [here](https://github.com/asyncapi/community/blob/master/new-tool-documentation.md).